derykmakgill/krawisz/test.md

 He also [asks for material he can send the SEC directly.](https://twitter.com/Excellion/status/998762417470373888?s=20)

 >Collecting some gems for @SEC_Enforcement @SEC_News to take a closer look at @CNBCFastMoney @CNBC pumping and dumping altcoins on their viewers.
 Enough is enough.
 If you have more tweets, post below and I’ll add them to the Moment.

+Blockstream 'contractor' and Bitcoin Core developer Luke Dashjr joins in and tells a now-deleted Bitcoin Cash account that [Bitcoin Cashers will be jailed.](https://twitter.com/LukeDashjr/status/976677047589396480?s=20)

+>Maybe after some of you start ending up in jail, you'll stop trying to advertise your altcoin as something it isn't (Bitcoin).

 #### 12 December 2019